Croktopus/effective-keyboard-height/readme.md

 It may seem like keyboards with separated arrow keys pose a challenge for the EKH, but this is why we recommend measuring from a key on the bottom row of the 60% block, so if not a spacebar then perhaps the alt or control key.
 This may be a bit more difficult to design a board with separated arrow keys to the same height standards as one without, but since they don’t play into the typing experience, it’s best to ignore them for our purposes.

-Keyboards that use a feet to provide angle can also be troublesome, but you can create a dummy desk top in CAD and measure from the top of that surface, as is shown in the Dire Wolf example in **Context**.
+Keyboards that use a feet to provide angle can also be troublesome, but you can create a dummy desk top in CAD and measure from the top of that surface, as is shown in the Dire Wolf example below.

-Also, when measuring physical keyboards, avoid using switches with silenced stems, as the thickness of the dampening material can introduce some (admittedly tiny) error.

 ## Example Measurements